Quasisymmetric and noncommutative skew Pieri rules: Quasisymmetric and noncommutative symmetric functions

 \begin{example} We can see that $\qs _{(n)} = F_{(n)}$ and $\qs _{(1^n)} = F_{(1^n)}$ and from the standard skew composition tableaux below.

 \end{example}

-Moreover, the set of all quasisymmetric Schur functions forms another basis for $\Qsym$ and As discussed in the introduction, quasisymmetric Schur functions have many interesting algebraic and combinatorial properties, one of the first of which to be discovered was the exhibition of Pieri rules that utilise our box removing operators \cite[Theorem 6.3]{QS}.
+Moreover, the set of all quasisymmetric Schur functions forms another basis for $\Qsym$ such that and while explicit formulas for their product and antipode are still unknown, their coproduct \cite[Definition 2.19]{BLvW} is given by where the sum is over all compositions $\gamma$.
+As discussed in the introduction, quasisymmetric Schur functions have many interesting algebraic and combinatorial properties, one of the first of which to be discovered was the exhibition of Pieri rules that utilise our box removing operators \cite[Theorem 6.3]{QS}.

 \begin{theorem}\emph{(Pieri rules for quasisymmetric Schur functions)} Let $\alpha $ be a composition and $n$ be a positive integer.
 Then

 where $\alphap$ is a composition such that $\alpha$ can be obtained by removing an $n$-horizontal strip from it.